Chimney Cap

 However, if the flue is not extended (the length between the chimney crown and the top of the flue is one inch or less), the measurement depends upon your choice of chimney cap style.

-If you want to install a chimney cap with legs/brackets, measure the outer dimensions i.e. width and depth, and choose a chimney cap accordingly.
-On the other hand, if you want a top mount chimney cap installed, measure the outer length and width of your chimney and flue.
-Also, measure the flue height.
+If you want to install a chimney cap with legs/brackets, measure the outer dimensions ( the width and depth) and choose a chimney cap accordingly.
+On the other hand, if you want a top-mount chimney cap installed, measure the outer length and width of your chimney and flue, as well as the flue height.

-Now, you can either use a flue mount chimney cap that only covers the chimney flue (since it’ll be smaller in size, it’ll cost less) or you can go for a crown mount chimney cap that’ll cover and protect the whole chimney (but cost more due to a larger size.)
+You can use a flue mount chimney cap that only covers the chimney flue, or you can go for a crown mount chimney cap that’ll cover and protect the whole chimney.
+Since the flue mount chimney cap is smaller in size, it’s the more affordable option.

-Note: Whether you choose a flue mount cap or a crown mount cap, the height of the chimney cap needs to be 5 inches greater than that of your flue.
+Note: Whether you choose a flue mount cap or a crown mount cap, the height of the chimney cap needs to be 5 inches taller than that of your flue.

 Single Flue Chimney (Rounded vs Squared, Rectangular, or Oval)

-A chimney with a rounded flue will require a top mount chimney cap.
+A chimney with a rounded flue will require a top-mount chimney cap.
 However, it can either be one that can be bolted to the flue or one that slips inside the flue.
-For the former, the outer diameter needs to be measured; while for the latter, the inside diameter of the flue needs to be measured.
+For the former, the outer diameter needs to be measured; for the latter, measure the inside diameter of the flue.

-Squared, rectangular, or oval chimney flues require chimney caps that need to be clamped and screwed.
-Slip-in chimney caps, don’t work with these shapes.
+Square, rectangular, or oval chimney flues require chimney caps that need to be clamped and screwed.
+Slip-in chimney caps don’t work with these shapes.

 For the dimensions, measure the outside width and length of the chimney flue.
-Just make sure to buy a cap that is designed to cover the oval dimensions of the chimney flue, completely.
+Make sure to buy a cap designed to completely cover the oval dimensions of the chimney flue.

 Multi-Flue Chimney

-Measuring the height is important to ensure the chimney cap height is at least 5 inches greater than all of your chimney flues, to allow for optimum flow of air.
+Measuring the height is important to ensure the chimney cap height is at least 5 inches taller than all of your chimney flues.
+This allows for optimum flow of air.

-Now, you can either choose a cap size that covers the entire chimney (costly) or one that just covers all the flues (cheaper).
+Now, you can either choose a cap size that covers the entire chimney or one that just covers all the flues.
+One that covers the entire chimney will cost a bit more.

 Chimney Cap Mesh Size

-Size of the mesh openings of a chimney cap is important because it has to be such that it allows for smoke and other combustion by-products to escape while preventing hot embers to get out of the chimney.
+The size of the mesh openings of a chimney cap must allow for smoke and other combustion by-products to escape while preventing the release of hot embers.

-According to the California residential code, the mesh openings should be such that it should block objects with a diameter of more than half an inch while allowing the passage of objects with a diameter smaller than 3/8 inches.
+According to the California residential code, the mesh openings should block objects with a diameter of more than 1/2 inch while allowing the passage of objects with a diameter smaller than 3/8 inches.

 Everywhere else, however, a 3/4 inch mesh opening size is preferred.